MJKWoolnough/jslib/README.md

 This will hide the flash of elements that will appear of the page before the x-router element is registered.

+NB: You can retrieve the number of routes added with the Router.count field.

 #### <a name="router_router_add">add</a>
 ```typescript
 class Router {